PrairieLearn/PrairieLearn/docs/elements.md

 #### Details

 Because of the way that elements are rendered in PrairieLearn, templates should only contain other decorative elements.
-In particular, **this element will not work correctly with elements that have a graded component.** When rendering a template, all entries from `data["params"]` are included as available variables and may be used when the template is rendered.
+In particular, **this element will not work correctly with elements that accept and/or grade student input.** When rendering a template, all entries from `data["params"]` are included as available variables and may be used when the template is rendered.
 Templates may also be used recursively.

 #### Example implementations